gizatechxyz/giza-cli/docs/resources/models.md

 }
 ```

 Typically, the `transpile` command is used to handle model creation.
 During this process, the filename is checked for an existing model.
 If none is found, a new model is automatically created.
 However, manual creation of a model is also supported.
-For more information, refer to the [transpile documentation](transpile.md).
+For more information, refer to the transpile documentation ([cairo](../frameworks/cairo/transpile.md) and [ezkl](../frameworks/ezkl/transpile.md)).

 ## List Models